 Hopefully we will see some of you at the first Open Lab meet-up this Friday, but it will happen every week so come along whenever you can!

-* Lab+ is housed in the Service Innovation Lab, which is an experiment carried out under the leadership of the ICT Partnership Framework’s (external site link)3 Service Innovation Group (external site link)4.
-It's managed by the Service Innovation Team in Department of Internal Affairs (external site link)5 (DIA) in partnership with Assurity Consulting.
+* Lab+ is housed in the Service Innovation Lab, which is an experiment carried out under the leadership of the ICT Partnership Framework’s3 Service Innovation Group4.
+It's managed by the Service Innovation Team in Department of Internal Affairs5 (DIA) in partnership with Assurity Consulting.

 Check out some background at week 1 of the Lab+ work.